Privacy Notice

 We may collect and record data pertaining to vulnerability to assess whether a customer should be placed on a priority fault repair list.
 We encourage you to inform us if you believe that you may qualify as a vulnerable customer or require extra assistance during the sign-up process or at any other time.
 A vulnerability could include your age, any disabilities or health conditions or any financial circumstances of you or a member of your household.
 Additionally, we may collect information to determine if a customer relies on their landline for emergency calls, especially if they lack a mobile phone or experience poor coverage within their residence, or if they are dependent upon a telecare device.

-When you write to us, talk to us on the phone, email or communicate with us via electronic messaging (such as SMS or live chat tools) or via any app that we operate, we may collect personal and contact details including your name, address, phone number, email address, as well as any other information that you provide to us via such communications.
+When you write to us, talk to us on the phone, email or communicate with us via electronic messaging (such as SMS) or via any app that we operate, we may collect personal and contact details including your name, address, phone number, email address, as well as any other information that you provide to us via such communications.

 If you are invited to participate in our customer surveys which will help us provide you with improved services, we will collect the information you provide to us including your name, phone number, email address and information about how you use our website, apps, products and/or services.